National-Education-Union/school-cuts/README.md

 # School cuts map
-The school funding information can be found on a map at [www.schoolcuts.org.uk](www.schoolcuts.org.uk).
+The school funding informationfor every school can be found on a map at [www.schoolcuts.org.uk](www.schoolcuts.org.uk).

 # Findings
 We found that out of the 20,319 schools with comparable data 14,227 (70%) had less spending power in 2020-21 compared with 2015-16.
 This is despite the fact that in 2020-21 schools had additional funding to spend on mitigating the spread coronavirus and funding to support pupils catching-up their lost learning.